marc-shade/Reddit-Marketing-Assistant-Workflow/README.md

 ## Key AI Nodes and Logic

 - **Post Judge and Solutions Provider**:
-  - Leverages AI (e.g., OpenAI Mistral Model) to classify posts and generate potential marketing solutions.
+  - Leverages AI to classify posts and generate potential marketing solutions.
 AI prompts are tailored to identify business challenges and suggest actionable marketing strategies.

 - **Low Hanging Fruit Agent**:
   - Provides one actionable recommendation per post, focusing on easily implementable ideas that can offer quick wins for the business.